-All members of staff and volunteers agree to:
+All coaches and volunteers agree to:

-- Prioritise the well-being of all children and adults at risk at all times - Treat all children and adults at risk fairly and with respect - Be a positive role model.
-Act with integrity, even when no one is looking - Help to create a safe and inclusive environment both on and off court - Not allow any rough or dangerous behaviour, bullying or the use of bad or inappropriate language - Report all allegations of abuse or poor practice to the club Welfare Officer - Not use any sanctions that humiliate or harm a child or adult at risk - Value and celebrate diversity and make all reasonable efforts to meet individual needs - Keep clear boundaries between professional and personal life, including on social media
+- Prioritise the well-being of all children and adults at risk at all times; - Treat all children and adults at risk fairly and with respect; - Be a positive role model and act with integrity, even when no one is looking; - Help to create a safe and inclusive environment both on and off court; - Not allow any rough or dangerous behaviour, bullying or the use of bad or inappropriate language; - Report all allegations of abuse or poor practice to the club Welfare Officer; - Not use any sanctions that humiliate or harm a child or adult at risk; - Value and celebrate diversity and make all reasonable efforts to meet individual needs; - Keep clear boundaries between professional and personal life, including on social media; - Have the relevant consent from parents/carers, children and adults before taking or using photos and videos; - Refrain from making physical contact with children or adults unless it is necessary as part of an emergency or congratulatory (e.g. handshake or 'high five'); - Avoid being alone with a child or adult at risk unless there are exceptional circumstances - Refrain from transporting children or adults at risk, unless this is required as part of a club activity (e.g. away match) and there is another adult in the vehicle; - Not have a relationship with anyone under 18 whom they are coaching or for whom they are responsible;